PanPanwastaken/BlenGo/README.md

 Creates an asset folder named after your Blender file.
 This feature organizes your project by automatically setting up dedicated folders for textures, scenes, and materials, and it can directly export all textures into the corresponding texture folder.

 ### Scene Export:
 Uses Blender’s GLTF exporter to generate scenes.
-You can create custom export presets to tailor the process to your specific needs, keep the effciency of glb while easing the connection of the two softwares.
+You can create custom export presets and make the export process easier.

 ### Texture Export:
 Exports textures with built-in rescaling options, ensuring your assets are optimized and correctly sized.